 Who is the person Grant has in mind?

 The Library of Congress’s copy of the poem gives a clear answer.
 The poem concludes with a note from Victor King Chestnut (“V.K.C.”) indicating that it was dedicated to his aunt, Mary King.
-Even without this note, the poem itself make its addressee quite evident: it is an acrostic poem, and the first letters of each line spell out “Mary King.”3
+Even without this note, the poem itself makes its addressee quite evident: it is an acrostic poem, and the first letters of each line spell out “Mary King.”3

 Mary King would have first met Grant in Georgetown, Ohio, where they apparently grew up together.
 William Conant Church’s 1897 biography of Grant includes a brief account of Grant’s youthful infatuation with a young woman who, while unnamed, may well have been Mary: